Class: Administration (70)

 Inventors: Dionne, Keith E. (Rehoboth, MA); Emerich, Dwaine F. (Providence, RI); Hoffman, Diane (Cambridge, MA); Sanberg, Paul R. (Spring Hill, FL); Christenson, Lisa (New Haven, CT); Hegre, Orion D. (Green Valley, AZ); Scharp, David W. (St. Louis, MO); Lacy, Paul E

-Assignee: Brown University Research Foundation (Providence, RI) Brown University (Providence, RI)
+Assignee: Brown University Research Foundation (Providence, RI); Brown University (Providence, RI)

 Date of First Priority Issue: Thursday April 25th, 1991